shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

 ## Viewability Data

-The following questions address where to find Xandr viewability data and the key metrics associated with it.
+The following questions address where to find Microsoft Advertising viewability data and the key metrics associated with it.

 ## In reporting, what is the definition used for viewable impressions?